i2Nav-WHU/i2Nav-Robot/README.md

 The intrinsic and extrinsic parameters for stereo cameras are calibrated by MATLAB 2024b using an apriltag board, as shown below.
 The relative positions for all sensors are obtained from their 3D models, while the relative rotations are not explicitly calibrated.
 Nevertheless, we provide the camera-IMU and LiDAR-IMU extrinsic parameters (only rotation parameters are estimated), which are online estimated by the open-sourced [LE-VINS](https://github.com/i2Nav-WHU/LE-VINS) and [FF-LINS](https://github.com/i2Nav-WHU/FF-LINS).
 Besides, the camera-LiDAR extrinsic parameters are calculated with the estimated camera-IMU and LiDAR-IMU extrinsic parameters.

-The time-delay parameters for ARS548 radar and Ranger odometer are calibrated by aligning their speed to the ground-truth speed.
+The fixed time offsets for ARS548 radar and Ranger odometer are calibrated by aligning their speed to the ground-truth speed.

 <img src="resources/apriltag.png" alt="apriltag.png" width="25%" height="25%" />

-## Ground-Truth System
+## Ground-truth System

 The employed ground-truth system is a navigation-grade IMU.
 The ground-truth accuracy is about **0.02 m for position** and **0.01 deg for attitude**.
 Note that the ground-truth position, velocity, and attitude are all projected to the **center of ADIS16465 IMU**.